lincent/slblog/neural_net_basics/neural-network.md

 ### SoftMax

 $$ \delta(z) = \frac{e^{z_{i}}}{\sum^{K}_{j=1}{e^{z_{j}}}} $$
+* $z$ a vector containing the output values
+* $K$ the number of output values

 The SoftMax Activation function is used for the final output layer for classification neural networks.
-It converts the output values into a probability distribution over the output classes.
-Each output neuron will represent the probability the input is of that class.
+It converts a vector of the output values into a probability distribution over the output classes.
+Each output neuron will then represent probability the input is of the respective class.

 ## Architecture of a Neural Network